srdjan/mocchi/README.md

 ### Utilities

-sem-mochi includes essential utilities for common needs, using attributes instead of classes:
+mocchi includes essential utilities for common needs, using attributes instead of classes:

 ```html
 <!-- Accessibility -->